I am Sara, or Sara-Jayne.

-The response our body and mind is sent to when it experiences anxiety, stress etc. is all about keeping us, or making us, safe.
+The response our body and mind is sent to in stress is all about keeping us, or making us, safe.
 But we can show the system another way.
 Other ways.

 I had no idea what Kundalini Yoga was when I first stumbled into a Kundalini Yoga as Taught By Yogi Bhajan class several years ago as a highly-dysfunctional thirty something clad entirely in black lycra.

 I joined expecting exercise and, instead, found an unhealthy obsession.
 It was all a bit odd, but I loved it.
 I have always loved weird.